Hamlet: Dramatic structure

 Modern editors have divided the play into five acts, and each act into scenes.
 The First Folio marks the first two acts only.
 The quartos do not have such divisions.
 The division into five acts follows Seneca, who in his plays, regularized the way ancient Greek tragedies contain five episodes, which are separated by four choral odes.
 In Hamlet the development of the plot or the action are determined by the unfolding of Hamlet's character.
 The soliloquies do not interrupt the plot, instead they are highlights of each block of action.
 The plot is the developing revelation of Hamlet's view of what is "rotten in the state of Denmark."
 The action of the play is driven forward in dialogue; but in the soliloquies time and action stop, the meaning of action is questioned, fog of illusion is broached, and truths are exposed.

 The contrast between appearance and reality is a significant theme.
 Hamlet is presented with an image, and then interprets its deeper or darker meaning.
 Examples begin with Hamlet questioning the reality of the ghost.
 It continues with Hamlet's taking on an "antic disposition" in order to appear mad, though he is not.
 The contrast (appearance and reality) is also expressed in several "spying scenes": Act two begins with Polonius sending Reynaldo to spy on his son, Laertes.
-Claudius and Polonius spy on Ophilia as she meets with Hamlet.
+Claudius and Polonius spy on Ophelia as she meets with Hamlet.
 In act two, Claudius asks Rosencrantz and Guildenstern to spy on Hamlet.
 Similarly, the play-within-a-play is used by Hamlet to reveal his step-father's hidden nature.

 There is no subplot, but the play presents the affairs of the courtier Polonius, his daughter, Ophelia, and his son, Laertes—who variously deal with madness, love and the death of a father in ways that contrast with Hamlet's.
 The graveyard scene eases tension prior to the catastrophe, and, as Hamlet holds the skull, it is shown that Hamlet no longer fears damnation in the afterlife, and accepts that there is a "divinity that shapes our ends".

 Hamlet's enquiring mind has been open to all kinds of ideas, but in act five he has decided on a plan, and in a dialogue with Horatio he seems to answer his two earlier soliloquies on suicide: "We defy augury.
 There is special providence in the fall of a sparrow.
 If it be now, 'tis not to come; if it be not to come, it will be now; if it be not now, yet it will come.
 The readiness is all.
 Since no man, of aught he leaves, knows aught, what is't to leave betimes."